Contaminated Oil Boom Procedures

 - Frame Tanks

-Our Granite Environmental tech team recommends to clean the boom in a secondary containment.
+Our GEI Works tech team recommends to clean the boom in a secondary containment.
 There are different ways to deal with the oily water.
-If you are looking for product solutions our tech guys can make an educated recommendation and help finding the best product for your cleanup project.
+If you are looking for product solutions, our tech guys can make an educated recommendation and help find the best product for your cleanup project.

-After cleanup, water can be filtered using a filtering materials such as a dewatering bag or self-bailer.
+After cleanup, water can be filtered using a filtering material such as a dewatering bag or self bailer.